jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

 * Mortal semiosis (sense-making and sign-acting are intrinsically grounded in the agent's drive to survive)
 * Society of Mind (an agent is animated by a collective of cognition actors interacting with each other and the world)
 * Constraint Closure (the cognition actors constrain how the Society of Mind as a whole can change, and vice-versa)
-* Kantian Whole (the parts -cognition actors- exist for and by means of the whole -the Society of Mind-)
+* Kantian Whole (the parts -cognition actors- exist for and by means of the whole -the agent's Society of Mind-)

 ## Society of Mind (SOM)